 Following the completion of her bachelor’s degree, Kocik plans to pursue a Ph.D. in chemical oceanography.
 Her goal is to become a professor at a research university investigating the impacts of climate change on biogeochemical cycling in the Arctic Ocean.

 A career in research was not in Kocik’s plans when she started college.
-Kocik transferred to Chapman midway through her freshman year at another university.
+Kocik transferred to Chapman midway through her first year at another university.

 “As someone who had no clue what I wanted to study, I really struggled with the large class sizes and lack of mentorship to help me find my path at my previous institution,” Kocik said.
 “Chapman ended up being my perfect fit.”

-In her first semester at Chapman, Kocik discovered her passion for marine ecosystem research working with Warren de Bruyn, Ph.D., professor of chemistry in Chapman’s Schmid College of Science and Technology.
+In her first semester at Chapman, Kocik discovered her passion for marine ecosystem research working with Warren de Bruyn, Ph.D., professor of chemistry.
 Their project is developing a novel method for oil detection in natural aquatic settings.

 Realizing Her Potential Thanks to Undergraduate Research

-Kocik also gained research experience performing lab experiments for the Southern California Coastal Water Research Project (SCCWRP) during summer 2020.
-Elaine Schwartz, Ph.D., associate professor and assistant dean of Schmid College, was instrumental in Kocik landing the position, which increased her interest in marine research, the student said.
-After the summer, Kocik was hired as a laboratory assistant.
+Kocik also gained research experience performing lab experiments for the Southern California Coastal Water Research Project during summer 2020.
+Schwartz was instrumental in Kocik landing the position, which increased her interest in marine research.
+After the summer, Kocik was hired as a lab assistant.